VHF APT Satellite Weather Kit

 LNAU-0137-648 low noise amplifier with built-in filter page,

 USB Software Defined Radio with built-in Bias Tee, a USB Dongle made by RTL-SDR Blog.
-We purchase it from the manufacturer's Amazon page, verify its operation at 137 MHz and include it in the Kit at cost ($21.95).
+We purchase it from the manufacturer's Amazon page, verify Bias-Tee is working correctly, check its operation at 137 MHz and include it in the Kit at cost ($29.95).
 For further details on the Receiver, see the Dongle's Amazon page at:

 RTL-SDR Blog R820T2 RTL2832U 1PPM TCXO SMA Software Defined Radio (Dongle Only)